pokkagrinti/obs-auto-recorder/README.md

 To use Runelite Auto OBS, follow these steps:

 1. Start the Runelite client and login to your account.
-2. Start OBS and configure your scenes.
+2. Start OBS, configure your scenes, and start obs-websocket under `Tools`.
 (Note: Manual configuration in OBS is needed to record Runelite screen as this script will not configure OBS.)
 3. Edit `config.toml` to select the skill you want to track and set the desired recording time.
     ```toml
     # Example tracking of Attack